Veerateeswarar Temple, Thiruvathigai: History

 The Pallava king Mahendravarman I converted from Jainism to Saivism under the influence of Appar.
 He is believed to have destroyed a Jain monastery and built a temple called Gunavareswaram close to the temple.
 Mahendra Pallava is believed to have attained the name Gunavareswara on account of the incident.
 A king called Kalinkaraya is believed to have endowed lot of treasures and built various structures in the temple as seen from the inscriptions in the temple.
 King Raja Raja Chola I is believed to have stayed in this temple for a long time to study the architecture before building Brihadeeswarar Temple.
 The temple is believed to have been expanded by later Pandyas.
-During the period of Marthas and British Colonization, the temple acted as a fort to the armies.
+During the period of Thanjavur Marathas and British Colonization, the temple acted as a fort to the armies.
 The inscriptions indicate that the streets have to be cleaned before any temple procession with the likes of the streets in this village.